Azure/AzurePolicyAgents/README.md

 - **Policy Deployment Failures**: Review Bicep template logs and policy JSON structure

 For detailed troubleshooting, see the [Getting Started Guide](docs/Getting-Started.md).

+## 📚 Documentation

+- [Getting Started Guide](docs/Getting-Started.md) - Complete setup and usage instructions
+- [Contributing Guide](CONTRIBUTING.md) - How to contribute to the project
+- [Security Policy](SECURITY.md) - Security guidelines and reporting

+## 🌟 Current Limitations

+- Only supports JSON policy definition files in `policyDefinitions/` folder
+- Requires manual setup of Azure AI Foundry infrastructure via Bicep deployment
+- AI-generated tests are simulated and may not cover all real-world scenarios
+- Limited to pull request and main branch workflow triggers
+- Requires federated identity configuration for each repository

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙋‍♀️ Support

+- **Issues**: Report bugs and request features via [GitHub Issues](https://github.com/Azure/AzurePolicyAgents/issues)
+- **Discussions**: Join conversations in [GitHub Discussions](https://github.com/Azure/AzurePolicyAgents/discussions)
+- **Documentation**: Start with our [Getting Started Guide](docs/Getting-Started.md)

+---

 ## � Documentation